elasticdog/transcrypt/docs/algorithm.rst

 Transcrypt therefore defines two strategies to generate a deterministic salt:

 1. The "password" salt method.
-2. The "configured" salt method.
+2. The "random" salt method.

 The first method is equivalent to the existing process in transcrypt 2.x.
 The second method is a new more secure variant, but will rely on a new